 People in Surry County who are in recovery from substance use disorder are using their own overdose kits to rescue others from opioid overdoses.

 Recently, three people in Surry County anonymously reported using their naloxone overdose kits to rescue another person overdosing on opioids.
-The first report came to Michelle Mathis at Olive Branch Ministry, who tracks the kit usage for Partners Behavioral Health Management.
+The first report came to Michelle Mathis at Olive Branch Ministry, who tracks the kit usage for Partners Health Management.
 The caller used a kit on a loved one.

 “It is about saving a life in that moment,” said one rescuer when asked about reporting the use of the kits.
 “I was very nervous about calling it in.
 I almost didn’t because we didn’t want anyone finding out.
 But I am doing better, and I’m not using, so I called it in.”

 A second life was saved when someone the rescuer knew frantically knocked on their door asking for help with another individual overdosing in a car.
 The rescuer immediately knew what to look for, and upon finding an unresponsive person in the car, used naloxone to reverse the overdose.
 The rescuer was familiar with naloxone because it was sometimes kept where people would use opioids, but said, “a lot of users don’t know what naloxone is or how to get it.”